yang123vc/qf/how_it_works.md

 ## Viewing Documents and Listing Documents

-The SQL statements backing viewing documents and listing documents is a bit different.
-This is because we can't tell the fields before hand and create variables for the fields.

-It works by getting the column names from `qf_fields` and then looping through the columns and getting the data for each column.
-It also makes use of the theory that every data can be saved as string.
+It makes use of the theory that every piece of data can be stored in a string.

 ## UI